cozyGalvinism/reshader/README.md

 [docs-badge]: https://docs.rs/reshader/badge.svg
 [docs-link]: https://docs.rs/reshader

+## Notice

+As I am extremely busy at this time (16/01/2024) and have been for almost a year now, I currently do not have the time to actively develop this tool and probably won't have for another year due to my job and other projects.
+As such, this project is currently on **hiatus**.

+---

 A tool and library for installing ReShade on Linux!

 **This tool is still work in progress, so expect bugs!**